Guadalcanal, Solomon Islands - Things to Do in Guadalcanal

 Top Things to Do in Guadalcanal

-Booking Tip: Book through local tour operators in Honiara for $50-80 per person for full-day tours.
+Booking Tip: Book through local tour operators in Honiara for $80-120 per person for full-day tours.
 Best visited during dry season (May-October) for easier access to remote sites.
-Look for guides with historical expertise and good English skills.
+Look for guides with historical knowledge and 4WD vehicles for jungle battlefield sites.

-Booking Tip: Guided treks cost $40-60 per person including transport.
-Essential to go with local guides for safety and navigation.
-Bring sturdy hiking shoes and swimwear.
-Best during dry season when river levels are manageable.
+Booking Tip: Half-day guided treks cost $50-80 per person including transport from Honiara.
+Wear sturdy hiking boots and bring insect repellent.
+Best visited during dry season when river crossings are safer.

 Getting There